-12.1 If a Board Member is dissatisfied with the conduct, behaviour or performance of an officer they should raise the matter privately with the relevant Executive Director or Director.
+- 11.1 Procedure for Members: If a Board Member is dissatisfied with the conduct, behaviour or performance of an officer they should raise the matter privately with the relevant Executive Director or Director.
 If their concerns relate to an Executive Director or Director the concern should be raised with the Chief Executive.
 If the concerns relates to the Chief Executive then the concern should be raised with the Monitoring Officer.
-Where necessary, internal HR processes will be undertaken.

-Procedure for Officers

-- 12.2 If an officer is unhappy with the conduct or behaviour of a Board Member they should seek to resolve the matter by appropriate discussion and involvement of their Executive Director or Director. - 12.3 In the event that matters remain unresolved they should inform the Monitoring Officer who will consider what action should be taken.
+Where necessary, internal HR processes will be undertaken. - 11.2 Procedure for Officers: If an officer is unhappy with the conduct or behaviour of a Board Member they should seek to resolve the matter by appropriate discussion and involvement of their Executive Director or Director.